@clickstreamhq/sdk

 document. - The pixel helper does not expose an importable

 IdentityTrackerclass.
-For a bundled tracker, use the@clickstreamhq/sdk/coresubpath above; for native apps use@clickstreamhq/react-native. - Neither surface replaces Edge capture for crawlers and answer engines that do not execute JavaScript.
+For a bundled tracker, use the@clickstreamhq/sdk/coresubpath above; for native apps use@clickstreamhq/react-native; for backends use@clickstreamhq/node. - Neither surface replaces Edge capture for crawlers and answer engines that do not execute JavaScript.

 - Neither replaces direct native app ingestion.
 See Mobile apps.